wata727/pahout/docs/EscapeShellArg.md

 # EscapeShellArg

-There is a specification that `escapeshellcmd()` does not escape when single quotes or double quotes are paired.
+There is a specification that `escapeshellcmd()` doesn't escape when single quotes or double quotes are paired.
-This behavior allows the attackers to pass arbitrary number of arguments.
+This behavior allows attackers to pass arbitrary number of arguments.
 You must apply `escapeshellarg()` for each argument instead.

 ## Before